Women's Appreciation: Plot

 Phyllis Vance enters the office and says she was flashed in the parking lot, prompting Dwight Schrute to open an investigation.
 He orders Pam Beesly to interview Phyllis and make a sketch of the flasher.
 However, Phyllis says she did not get a good look at him, so Pam instead draws a picture of Dwight with a mustache and without glasses.
 Andy Bernard (who seems to notice that the sketch looks similar to Dwight) assists an oblivious Dwight in posting fliers with Pam's sketch on it around town.

 Michael Scott initially makes light of the exposure incident.
 After being shamed by how offended the other employees are by his antics, he attempts to reassert his sensitivity to women by holding a seminar on women's issues.
 He closes the meeting by offering to take the women to the Mall at Steamtown.
 Before leaving, he receives a call from Jan Levinson, who asks to meet with him to have sex.
 Michael balks at the proposal, and becomes more uncomfortable when she offers to pay him for the sex.

-At the mall, Michael opens to the women about his discomfort with Jan.
+At the mall, Michael opens up to the women about his discomfort with Jan.
 Among other things, he tells them Jan has been videotaping them having sex and watching it with him afterwards.
 All the women assure Michael that Jan's behavior is not normal and urge him to get out of the relationship.
 He remains conflicted, but at Phyllis's prompting he finally admits to himself that he wants to break up with her.
 Michael thanks them for their help by treating them to one item each at Victoria's Secret.
 On the drive back, Pam takes a step toward asserting herself by changing a flat tire on Meredith Palmer's car.
 At the office, Kevin Malone sneaks into the women's bathroom and discovers a plush waiting room.
 The other men join him.

 Upon returning to the office, Michael calls Jan and ends their relationship by leaving a voicemail message when she fails to answer.
 As he is doing this, Jan walks into his office to apologize in person for their earlier conversation, but when she receives Michael's voicemail, she walks out in silence.
 Jim Halpert informs Dwight he saw the flasher in the women's bathroom "above the sink".
 Dwight dashes to the bathroom and examines the mirror where someone has etched a mustache similar to the sketch's.
 Dwight realizes the prank and curses Pam.